-For low frequency signals, the coding fraction is always at least as large as the coding is for signals with higher frequency.
-For the parameters we have used there is very little difference for a random noise signal with frequencies of 1Hz and 10Hz respectively (figure 1.3, bottom row).
-For all signal frequencies and amplitudes a signal mean much larger than the threshold ($\mu=15.0mV$, with the threshold at 10.0mV) results in a higher coding fraction than the signal mean closer to the threshold ($\mu=10.5mV$).
+For low frequency signals, the coding fraction is almost always at least as large as the coding is for signals with higher frequency.
+For the parameters we have used there is very little difference in coding fraction for a random noise signal with frequencies of 1Hz and 10Hz respectively (figure 1.3, bottom row).
+For all signal frequencies and amplitudes a signal mean much larger than the threshold ($\mu = 15.0mV$, with the threshold at 10.0mV) results in a higher coding fraction than the signal mean closer to the threshold ($\mu = 10.5mV$).
+Firing rates of the neurons is much higher at the large input: about 90 Hz vs. 30 Hz for the lower signal mean.
 We also find that for the signal mean which is further away from the threshold for the loss of coding fraction from the 10Hz signal to the 50Hz signal is smaller than for the lower signal mean.
-For the fast signal (200Hz) we always find a large drop in coding fraction.
-The drop is less pronounced for stronger noise.
-Coding fractions for the 1Hz and the 10Hz signal are almost identical (fig. 1.3, bottom row.
-It seems a reasonable assumption that for the parameters in our simulations coding fraction can be considered converged at a frequency of 10Hz.
-Analysis?
+This is partially explained by the firing rate of the neurons: Around the firing rate the signal encoding is weaker (see figure 3.
+In general, an increase in signal frequency and bandwidth leads to a decrease in the maximum achievable coding fraction.
+This decrease is smaller if the noise is stronger.
+In some conditions, a 50 Hz signal can be encoded as well as a 10 Hz signal (fig. 1.3 d)).

-[DH: Is there frequency vs. optimum noise missing?
-For slower signals, coding fraction converges faster in terms of population size (figure 1.3).
+[DH: TODO: frequency vs optimum noise; For slower signals, coding fraction converges faster in terms of population size (figure 1.3).
 This (convergence speed) is also true for stronger signals as opposed to weaker signals.
 For slower signals the maximum value is reached for weaker noise.]